3 min read

 As Empress, she limited her own autocracy and delegated governance to the Supreme Privy Council — not out of confusion, but out of accurate self-assessment.

 She knew where her strength ended — and did not pretend otherwise.
+That restraint is not weakness.
+It is integrated inferior Ti.

 Why Not ESFP?

 Catherine enjoyed celebration, warmth, and sensory richness — but she did not orient life around experience, expression, or impulse.
 Her indulgence followed responsibility; it did not precede it.
+ESFP cannot explain her crisis intelligence, her restraint in power, her long-term survivability, or her emotional containment of others.
+Pleasure was never the point.

 Historical Figure MBTI